 - Not-So-Imaginary Friend: An odd example.
 The three children can all interact and talk with their big, big friends but other children and adults can't see them.

-- Non-Indicative Title: In "Holding It In" a lot of viewers assumed it had something to do with urine.
+- Never Trust a Title: In "Holding It In" a lot of viewers assumed it had something to do with urine.
 Turns out the episode revolves around Yuri trying not to cry.

 - Tertiary Sexual Characteristics: Nessa is a pink giraffe with eyelashes and bows on her ossicones.